Setra Logo

 Setra Logo before 2010

 At the beginning of its career, the German company Setra used a very concise logo so potential buyers would simply be aware of its presence in the professional bus transportation market.
 The main task at that time was popularization.
-Thanks to its unique visual identity (simple and two-dimensional), supported by innovative developments and high craftsmanship, it gradually gained recognition among the public.
+Thanks to its unique visual identity (simple, two-dimensional) and innovative developments and high craftsmanship, it gradually gained recognition among the public.
 Its emblem consists of:

 • The name;